-2. What is required to establish liability under the most common causes of action?
+2. What are the most common causes of action and what is required to establish liability under them?
 When is a product defective?
-Does strict liability apply in certain circumstances?

-The most common causes of action relating to product liability are as follows.
+The most common causes of action relating to product liability are described below.

-Under the articles of the Code of Obligations relating to sales contracts, the seller is liable to the buyer for any breach of warranty of quality and for any defects that would materially or legally negate or substantially reduce the value of the object or its fitness for its designated purpose.
-The seller is liable even if he/she was not aware of the defects.
+Under the provisions of the TCO relating to sales contracts, the seller is liable to the buyer for any breach of warranty of quality and for any defects that would materially or legally negate or substantially reduce the value of the object or its fitness for its designated purpose.
+The seller is liable even if they were not aware of the defects.

-- The good contains a hidden defect which cannot be detected on a regular inspection (Article 223/2, Code of Obligations).
+- The good contains a hidden defect that cannot be detected on a regular inspection (Article 223/2, TCO).

-- The seller was at fault when selling the defective product (Article 225, Code of Obligations).
+- The seller was at gross fault when selling the defective product (Article 225, TCO).

-In this context, the Code of Obligations provides alternative remedies to the buyer relating to the defective goods, which apply regardless of the seller’s fault.
-To establish the seller’s fault for indirect losses (for example, loss of profit), the buyer must prove the seller’s fault.
+In this context, the TCO provides alternative remedies to the buyer relating to the defective goods, which apply regardless of the seller's fault.
+To obtain compensation for indirect losses (for example, loss of profit), the buyer must prove the seller's fault.

 Defect liability under the Consumer Protection Law

-Under the Consumer Protection Law, defective goods are goods which do not conform to the sample or model agreed by the parties, or which do not have the objectively necessary qualities.
-Further, the Consumer Protection Law states that the following goods are also deemed defective:
+Under the Consumer Protection Law, defective goods are goods that do not conform to the sample or model agreed by the parties, or do not have the objectively necessary qualities.
+The Consumer Protection Law states that goods are also deemed defective if they:

-- Not having one or more qualities appearing on their packaging, tag, user manual, website, adverts and announcements.
+- Do not have one or more qualities appearing on their packaging, tag, user manual, website, adverts and announcements.

-- Not having the qualities made known by the seller or stated in the relevant technical legislation.
+- Do not have the qualities made known by the seller or stated in the relevant technical legislation.

-- With defects which would materially or legally negate or substantially reduce the fitness of the goods for their designated purpose.
+- Have defects that would materially or legally negate or substantially reduce the fitness of the goods for their designated purpose.

 In a sale of a defective good, the buyer is entitled to certain alternative remedies against the seller regardless of fault.
 Some of these remedies, in particular requesting repair or delivery of a replacement good, can be asserted against the producer and the importer as well as the seller.